battlejj/handlebartender/README.md

 ```
 npm test
 ```
-There aren't a ton of tests right.
+There aren't a ton of tests right now.
 But any contributions on this front are welcome.

 On pre-1.0 version?
 -------------------